georgeerol/DeepLearningDroneSimulator/README.md

 ```

 **Note:** If you'd like to see an overlay of the detected region on each camera frame from the drone, simply pass the `--pred_viz` parameter to `follower.py`

+## Enhancements
+* More data images can be added to the training to improve the learning and descrease ofer fitting
+* The performance of the FCN can still can improve by add more layers and larger filter sizes.
+* For the training to me faster, we can add more GPUs